 Trees and High Hedges

 Local Authorities have powers under the Trees and High Hedges Act 2005 to deal with complaints about trees and high hedges.
 Please note that these bodies can only intervene once an individual has exhausted all other avenues of resolving their dispute.

 Please see Trees and High Hedges for further guidance and advice, and to view a list of the contact details of all those Local Authorities who have delegated powers under the Trees and High Hedges Act 2005.

-Local Authorities, in exercising their powers under the War Memorials (Local Authorities’ Power) Act 1927, should note that there is an Isle of Man Government Preservation of War Memorials Committee, which has been established for the purposes of (inter alia) ensuring the proper maintenance and upkeep of such memorials and preventing the removal or destruction of memorials.
+Local Authorities, in exercising their powers under the War Memorials Act 2016, should note that there is an Isle of Man Government Preservation of War Memorials Committee, which has been established for the purposes of (inter alia) ensuring the proper maintenance and upkeep of such memorials and preventing the removal or destruction of memorials.
 The Committee can be contacted for advice and guidance and their contact details can be obtained from the Cabinet Office via Email: email@example.com

 Another source of useful information is ‘The War Memorial Trust’, an English registered Charity, working for the protection and conservation of war memorials across the UK which also embraces the Isle of Man in its work.
 The Trust can be contacted via e-mail: firstname.lastname@example.org or alternatively, useful information can be found via their website at: www.warmemorials.org